5 steps to create a GDPR-compliant quiz

 Note: We do add customizable ‘opt-in’ consent banners for your audience when they view questions with Youtube or Twitter content.

-However, these 2 services still load cookies and trackers that are at least a bit problematic.
+However, these two services still load cookies and trackers that are at least a bit problematic.

 We recommend using our MP4 video feature (hosted on Riddle’s servers) – as part of our Team plan – if you want to use video content.